Weekend / Punggol

 • Weekend plan templates (29–31 May 2026)

-Three stable templates (free outdoors + rain backup, family expo half-day, low-crowd Vesak route) plus two quick checks: TEL 29–30 May adjustments and late-May storms/crowd time-cost (updated 24 May 2026).
+Three stable templates (free outdoors + rain backup, family expo half-day, low-crowd Vesak route) plus official verification links for Food Expo (29 May–1 Jun), National Family Festival (30–31 May), SSO Open House (31 May), and ONE Ocean (from 30 May), alongside the TEL 29–30 May adjustments check (updated 31 May 2026).

 • Queue playbook: time budgets + backup options